SmilerRyan/wings/wings-windows-undo.md

 # Windows Windows Undo Guide

+## Release v1.5.0

+No changes are needed to undo.

 ## Release v1.4.7
 In order to make this build for linux again just uncomment the following code blocks